DKIM Signature

 However, DKIM has a unique way of doing this with an encrypted digital signature:

-• A public key published on the DNS txt record
+• A public DKIM key gets published on the DNS txt record.

 Flowchart of how DKIM signatures work